canada-ca/PCTF-CCP/README.md

 # Pan-Canadian Trust Framework | Cadre de Confiance pancanadien

-## Project Goals
+## Overview

-The goal of this project is to develop a formalized assessment, approval and accceptance process for a trusted digital identity accepted through the Pan-Canadian Trust Framework for use by public sector programs and services.
-As this process evolves, digital identities from other frameworks will be accepted, including the [European eID](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).
+ The Pan-Canadian Trust Framework is designed for use by public and private sector services within the Canadian context.
+As the framework evolves, digital identities from other countries will be accepted, such as the [European eID](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).

 ![alt text](./images/this-is-me.png "This is me.")